by Dr. C.H. Weaver M.D. 6/2022

 Adagrasib is an investigational, orally available small molecule that is designed to potently and selectively inhibit a form of KRAS which harbors a substitution mutation (G12C).
 Adagrasib works by irreversibly and selectively binding to KRAS G12C in its inactive state, blocking its signaling to other cells and preventing cancer cell growth and proliferation; this leads to cancer cell death.
 Adagrasib is being evaluated in a phase 1/2 trial treating patients with molecularly identified, KRAS G12C-positive advanced solid tumors.

 Over the last several years the clinical successes of genotype-directed therapy for patients with EGFR-mutated and ALK-rearranged lung cancers has been impressive.
 KRAS-mutant lung cancer however is much more common, and it finally appears as though researchers are zeroing in on its treatment with precision medicines.
-In addition to MRTX849 another medication in development, Sotorasib (AMG510) also appears promising for targeting KRAS mutations and is currently undergoing priority review at the FDA.
+In addition to Adagrasib another medication Lumakras (sotorasib-AMG510) was approved by the FDA in May 2021.
 Doctors may finally have a treatment for this difficult to treat genetically driven cancer.

 - by phase I clinical trial presented today at the AACR-NCI-EORTC International Conference on Molecular Targets and Cancer Therapeutics